pivotal/docs-tap/scc/ootb-supply-chain-basic.md

-That being set, all it takes to change the behavior towards using GitOps is setting the source of the source code to a git repository and then as the supply chain progresses, configuration will be pushed to a repository named after `$(gitops.repository_prefix) + $(workload.name)`.
+That being set, all it takes to change the behavior towards using GitOps is setting the source of the source code to a git repository and then as the supply chain progresses, configuration are pushed to a repository named after `$(gitops.repository_prefix) + $(workload.name)`.

 e.g, having `gitops.repository_prefix` configured to `git@github.com/foo/` and